felipecode/coiltraine/docs/on_offline_evaluation.md

 On Offline Evaluation of Vision-based Driving Models
 ====================================================

-Make a tutorial that should get again the full plot used on ECCV.

-The evaluation proposed on the paper comprises using a a validation dataset toguether with some benhcmark
+The evaluation proposed on the paper comprises using a a validation dataset toguether with some benchmark on CARLA.
+Considering that the validation dataset and the benchmark were computed on a similar scenario, we compute the correlation between driving and prediction on some dataset.

-To re run the trainings

-Not there are non determins on the training and evaluation, this makes that the plots wont be the same
+### Reproducing the results

+#### Download the Models

-To download all the checkpoints run
+First thing is to download all the 64 trained models.
+For that we provide a script that makes the download and store it on the appropriete folder.
+Run:

+    python3 tools/get_offline_online_data.py

 #### Plotting

+To test computing the scatter plots for a single experiment, you should run:

+    python3 run_plotting.py -p sample_plot -e experiment_64

+The folder _logs/eccv/plots/sample_plots should show the following plot:

+[ Figure]

+Note, for a single experiment, containing 12 models from different checkpoints, the correlation is usually high.

+To compute all the plots:

+    python3 run_plotting.py -p eccv_online_offline_plots

+A loading bar should show up.
+It takes aproximatelly 4 hours to complete the plotting process.

+#### Re-Training
-To run the plotting
+To re run the trainings:

-    python3 plotting.

-TODO: Maybe make an separate repository just for that.

-List of experiments:
-You should send a folder, with a set of experiments that are going to be ploted.

-Data params

-Basically what kind of data is going to be used for plotting. you can select the experiments that are going to be plotted.

-Plotting params
+Note: there are non determinism on the training and evaluation, the plots when retraining all the models will not be the same.